-I am a PhD candidate in Political Science at Rowan University where I teach classes in American politics and public policy.
-I received my PhD from the University of California, Irvine, where I am also an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.
-My research empirically examines the role of political institutions in shaping public policy and public law. in advanced and developing democracies.
+I am an Assistant Professor of Political Science at Rowan University where I teach classes in American politics and public policy.
+I received my PhD from the University of California, Irvine where I was an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.

 For information on my other projects, please see my research page.